-5.3 Jurisdiction
+5.4 Jurisdiction

-- 5.3.1 The referee's jurisdiction shall begin 30 minutes before the start of play and shall end when the officials leave the site of the competition.
-The site of the competition is defined as the field, locker rooms, parking areas and the surroundings generally associated with athletics facilities. - A.R.
-5.3.1.a.
+5.4.1 The referee's jurisdiction shall begin 30 minutes before the start of play and shall end when the officials leave the site of the competition.
+The site of the competition is defined as the field, locker rooms, parking areas and the surroundings generally associated with athletics facilities.

+A.R.
+5.4.1.a.
 What happens in the event that the assigned referee fails to appear for a game or is injured during play?
 RULING: (1) The senior assistant referee shall assume the role of referee, provided the service of a certified assistant referee is available, and both teams agree to the selection of the substitute official before the game begins.
 Moreover, once the game begins, it shall continue under the control of the three officials who started the game.
 (2) Failing (1) above, the two assistant referees assigned to the game then shall operate the dual-referee system of control.
-(3) If the game begins under the dual-referee system of control and the assigned referee then appears, he or she shall assume the role of assistant referee and the remainder of the game shall be governed by the diagonal system of control. - A.R.
-5.3.1.b.
+(3) If the game begins under the dual-referee system of control and the assigned referee then appears, he or she shall assume the role of assistant referee and the remainder of the game shall be governed by the diagonal system of control.

+A.R.
+5.4.1.b.
 Is it permissible to conduct a game with one referee?
-RULING: Yes, provided both teams agree to the selection of the referee before the game begins. - A.R.
-5.3.1.c.
+RULING: Yes, provided both teams agree to the selection of the referee before the game begins.

+A.R.
+5.4.1.c.
 What happens in the event that an assigned assistant referee fails to appear for a game or is injured during play?
-RULING: (1) The assigned referee shall try to obtain the services of a certified referee to fill the open assistant referee

-- position, (2) Failing (1) above, the game shall be officiated according to the dualreferee system of control. - A.R.
-5.3.1.d.
+RULING: (1) The assigned referee shall try to obtain the services of a certified referee to fill the open assistant referee position, (2) Failing (1) above, the game shall be officiated according to the dual-referee system of control.

+A.R.
+5.4.1.d.
 The assigned officials for the game fail to appear.
 May that game be played?
-RULING: Yes, provided that both teams agree on the selection and use of replacement officials at that time. - 5.3.2 The referee, whose decision is final, so far as the result of the game is concerned, shall enforce the rules and decide any disputed point.
-Exception: See Rule 10.9 Protests. - A.R.
-5.3.2.
+RULING: Yes, provided that both teams agree on the selection and use of replacement officials at that time.

+5.4.2 The referee, whose decision is final, so far as the result of the game is concerned, shall enforce the rules and decide any disputed point.
+Exception: See Rule 10.9 Protests.

+A.R.
+5.4.2.
 What action shall be taken when a referee fails to enforce a specific rule of conduct?
 RULING: The rule stated in the rules book shall be followed.
-Exception: See Rule 10.9 Protests. - 5.3.3 The referee's power of penalizing shall extend to offenses committed when play has been suspended or when the ball is out of play.
+Exception: See Rule 10.9 Protests.

+- 5.4.3 The referee's power of penalizing shall extend to offenses committed when play has been suspended or when the ball is out of play.
 The referee shall, however, refrain from penalizing in cases in which he or she is satisfied that by doing so an advantage would be given to the offending team.
 When the referee observes a foul that is not to be penalized, the referee shall call out the words "play on" and signal accordingly to indicate that the foul has been acknowledged.
-However, if the advantage does not materialize, the referee shall then blow the whistle and award a free kick. - 5.3.4 When signaling, the referee shall use the "Official Referee's Signals."
-(See Appendix A.) - 5.3.5 It is recommended that all officials remain on the field of play after the completion of the game until postgame duties have been completed.
+However, if the advantage does not materialize, the referee shall then blow the whistle and award a free kick. - 5.4.4 When signaling, the referee shall use the "Official Referee's Signals."
+(See Appendix A.) - 5.4.5 It is recommended that all officials remain on the field of play after the completion of the game until postgame duties have been completed. - 5.4.6 The rules of conduct, including game times, substitutions and overtime procedures, shall not be altered by the referee or by mutual consent of the institutions.